-Megan Hanley (b.
-1986 Hartford, CT) is an artist who lives and works in Portland, Oregon.
+Megan Hanley is an artist who lives and works in Portland, Oregon.
 She creates art to continue a dialogue around the theory of posthumanism and the physical processes of biology and geology.
 By creating drawings utilizing natural materials from sites of investigation she urges us to consider that humans are part of a complex ecosystem, equal to bacteria, minerals, plants, and animals.
-In the summer of 2016, Hanley took part in a backpacking residency with Signal Fire in the Siskiyou Mountain region of Northern California, and a three-week dig with the Sanisera Archaeology Institute on the island of Menorca, Spain.
-Her work has been selected for juried exhibitions at Gallery 263 in Cambridge, MA, the Nightingale Gallery at Eastern Oregon University, La Grande, OR and the Littman Gallery at Portland State University, Portland, OR.
-Hanley received a BFA in Art Education from the School of the Museum of Fine Arts, Boston in 2008 and will receive an MFA in Contemporary Art Practice from Portland State University in 2017.
+In 2017 she was awarded the Andries Deinum Prize for Visionaries and Provocateurs and a Project Grant from the Regional Arts and Culture Council to complete a year of research in collaboration with the Center for Life in Extreme Environments at Portland State University in preparation for the exhibition In/Habitable.
+Hanley has also taken part in a backpacking residency with Signal Fire in the Siskiyou Mountain region of Northern California, and a three-week dig with the Sanisera Archaeology Institute on the island of Menorca, Spain as part of her research-based practice.
+Her work has been selected for juried exhibitions at Gallery 263 in Cambridge, MA, the Nightingale Gallery at Eastern Oregon University, La Grande, OR and the CICA Museum in Gyeonggi-do, Korea.
+Most recently her drawings have been published in the Pacific Coast edition of New American Paintings.
+Hanley received a BFA in Art Education from the School of the Museum of Fine Arts, Boston in 2008 and an MFA in Contemporary Art Practice from Portland State University in 2017.